Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 - Displays a set of Metrics widgets.
 - Provides an ability to manage the Metrics theme.
 - Contains a tab with the widget documentation.
-- Contains a list of inputs to change widgets' appearance (height, width, color, etc.).
+- Provides an ability to change the widgets' appearance (height, width, color, etc.).
 - Contains the Metrics color palette to view all project's colors.
 - Provides an ability to search across components.
 - Visually groups widgets by their types.